(This story won the Most Excellent Prose award from the College of Creative Studies at UC Santa Barbara!.)

 The Synapse Cable retracted down my throat.
 The Neuron Pod detached from it, letting the meat-rope whip through my esophagus like measuring-tape.

 “Are you trying to kill me?!
 What did you do?!”

 “We made Quantum Foam, Trip.”
 I massaged my neck.
 “We made new universes.”

-“Now you’re being slurped like a noodle in soup,” I muttered, lying on the carpet.
+“Now that universe is slurping you up like noodle soup,” I muttered, lying on the carpet.

 I covered my ears.
 “I can’t, I can’t—”

 “Your address!
-Give me your address, let me escape, before it’s too late!”
+Give me your address, Arnie, let me escape, before it’s too late!”

 “Not even if I could.”